ucb-bar/chipyard/docs/VLSI/Basic-Flow.rst

     make drc CONFIG=GemminiRocketConfig VLSI_TOP=Gemmini tech_name=tsmintel3 INPUT_CONFS="example-design.yml example-tools.yml example-tech.yml"

-DRC does not emit autmated reports, but rather scripts that enable opening the DRC error database within the appropriate tool.
+DRC does not emit easily audited reports, as the rule names violated can be quite esoteric.
+It is often more productive to rather use the scripts generated by Hammer to open the DRC error database within the appropriate tool.
 These generated scripts can be called from ``./build/<config-name>/drc-rundir/generated-scripts/view_drc``.

 In order to run LVS, the relevant ``make`` command is ``make lvs``.
 As in the previous stages, the make command should be accompanied by the relevant configuration Make variables: